 - Video: From Disaster to Dessert on rebuilding after Hurricane Katrina; Debate with Sam Kass at the James Beard Foundation

 Today, we’re snacking on No-Bake Cranberry Pistachio Bites!
 Packed with oats, dried cranberries, pistachios, peanut butter, and flaxseed, with a touch of sweetness from the maple syrup, these granola bites will help fill kids up and keep hunger at bay until dinner.
 No baking required and easy enough that kids can prep themselves.
 We partnered with US Cranberries to share more delicious ways to use cranberries this summer.

-Thank you so much for supporting the Healthy Family Project Podcast from Produce for Kids!
-We’d love if you could take 5 minutes to let us know how we can bring you the best possible content future episodes.
+Thank you so much for supporting the Healthy Family Project Podcast!
+We’d love it if you could take 5 minutes to let us know how we can bring you the best possible content for future episodes.
 Take the survey here.

 Healthy Recipes & Tips in Your Inbox

-Sign up for the Produce for Kids e-newsletter to receive healthy recipe inspiration, our latest blog posts and more directly to your inbox each week.
+Sign up for the Healthy Family Project e-newsletter to receive healthy recipe inspiration, our latest blog posts and more directly to your inbox each week.